If You Can Believe Your Eyes and Ears: Contemporary reviews

+Retrospective reviews

 The album received a positive retrospective review in Rolling Stone, in which critic Rob Sheffield remarked "The Mamas and the Papas celebrated all the sin and sleaze of Sixties L.A. with folksy harmonies, acoustic guitars, and songs that told inquiring minds way more than they wanted to know.
 And on their January 1966 debut, If You Can Believe Your Eyes and Ears, they somehow made it all sound groovy."
 He described the album as a dark look at L.A. culture that sounds accessible and optimistic thanks in large part to Lou Adler's production.
 Bruce Eder wrote for AllMusic that the album "embraced folk-rock, pop/rock, pop, and soul, and also reflected the kind of care that acts like the Beatles were putting into their records at the time."
 He added that it had a stronger polish than the group's other albums, in part because it predated the personal conflicts that tainted their later works.
 The album was included in Robert Dimery's 1001 Albums You Must Hear Before You Die.